-The Company has access to various credit facilities around the world and believes that it can adequately fund its global working capital requirements through both internal operating cash flow and use of the various credit facilities.
-Overall, the capital structure changes made in recent years, including entering into the \$400 million Revolving Credit Facility in July 2011, creates global operating flexibility to meet working requirement needs and to support organizational and strategic growth.
-Due to the volatility in metal prices and the fact that metals represent approximately 60% of our product cost at today's levels, the Company's working capital requirements are expected to be variable for the foreseeable future.
+The Company has access to various credit facilities around the world and believes that it can adequately fund its global working capital requirements through both internal operating cash flow and the use of the various credit facilities.
+Overall, the capital structure changes made in recent years, including entering into the \$400 million Revolving Credit Facility in July 2011, and recently amending it, creates global operating flexibility to meet working requirement needs and to support organizational and strategic growth.
+Due to the volatility in metal prices and the fact that metals represent approximately 55% of our product cost at today's levels, the Company's working capital requirements are expected to be variable for the foreseeable future.